 Elements of a Woodworking Plan:

-Usually it depends on each wood working plan that which elements will be included in the wood working plan.
-For example, if the plan is for house interior decoration, it will include floor sheets and wooden panels for floor finishing where if it’s is for the whole house construction, it includes wooden lengths to construct the main frame of the house.
-Most of the time the wood working plan includes:
+Usually, it depends on each woodworking plan which elements will be included in the woodworking plan.
+For example, if the plan is for house interior decoration, it will include floor sheets and wooden panels for floor finishing whereas if it is for the whole house construction, it includes wooden lengths to construct the main frame of the house.
+Most of the time the woodworking plan includes:

 - Name of the plan